New Hardness Results for the LOCAL Model via a Simple Self-Reduction: Introduction

 \subsection{Our Contributions}

-The contribution of this paper is twofold: we introduce a much simplified round elimination via self-reduction technique, and we apply it for showing lower bounds for some fundamental graph problems.
+The contribution of this paper is twofold: we introduce a greatly simplified round elimination via self-reduction technique, and we apply it to show lower bounds for some fundamental graph problems.

 \paragraph{A simplified round elimination via self-reduction technique.} We present a simple and clean round elimination via self-reduction technique.
 As a consequence, we provide a much shorter and simpler proof for obtaining the same lower bound as \cite{khoury2025} for maximal matching.
-Our round elimination via self-reduction technique is different from the one of \cite{khoury2025}, and it gets rid of many new concepts that are used and needed in \cite{khoury2025}, resulting in a more easy-to-understand technique.
+Our round elimination via self-reduction technique is different from that of \cite{khoury2025}, and it avoids many new concepts that are used and needed in \cite{khoury2025}, resulting in an easier-to-understand technique.
 We believe that this will mark a turning point for understanding the hardness of other graph problems in the \local model using the round elimination via self-reduction technique.
 On a high level, the authors of \cite{khoury2025} proved a lower bound for maximal matching by considering the sequence of problems $P_i$ of finding a matching where at most a fraction $p_i$ of nodes are unmatched, in a model where the computational entities are the \emph{edges} of the graph.
-We show that, by considering a different problem, that we call $1$-grabbing and the more standard setting in which algorithms run on \emph{nodes}, the proof becomes much simpler.
+We show that, by considering a different problem, which we call $1$-grabbing, and the more standard setting in which algorithms run on \emph{nodes}, the proof becomes much simpler.
 This problem requires each node to select exactly one of its incident edges, and the goal is to minimize the edges grabbed by only one endpoint.
-In the setting considered by \cite{khoury2025}, the definition of the $T-1$ round algorithm requires to use the concept of \emph{$\delta$-good flowers}, which complicates the definition of the algorithm and the proofs.
+In the setting considered by \cite{khoury2025}, the definition of the $T-1$ round algorithm requires the concept of \emph{$\delta$-good flowers}, which complicates the definition of the algorithm and the proofs.
 We show that, by considering the $1$-grabbing problem, and by considering \emph{node} algorithms, we can avoid this concept entirely.

 \paragraph{A lower bound for maximal $b$-matching.} We do not explicitly provide a proof for $1$-grabbing.
 Instead, we consider a more general problem called $b$-grabbing.
 This allows us to prove a lower bound for a well-studied generalization of the maximal matching problem, that is called maximal $b$-matching.
 In this problem, the goal is to select a maximal set of edges such that each node has at most $b$ incident selected edges.
 We say that a $b$-matching is maximal if it is not a proper subset of any other $b$-matching (see \cref{def:prelim:b-matching} for a formal definition).
 The standard maximal matching problem is obtained by the special case where $b=1$.
 We show that any \local randomized algorithm that solves maximal $b$-matching requires $\Omega(\min\{\log_{1+b} \Delta, \log_\Delta n\})$ and $\Omega(\sqrt{\log_{1+b} n})$ rounds, even on trees, and even when nodes have access to shared randomness (see \Cref{theorem:analysis:lower-bound-relaxed-b-matching}).